Two professionals (black woman and white male) walk on the balcony of a high rise office building.

 Loading…

-The total credits for the coordinated criminal justice master’s and MPA program would typically be completed in both programs at the same time, rather than one program after the other.
-Students will take 33 credits for the MS in Criminal Justice & Criminology and a minimum of 39 credits for the MPA.
+Students will take 30 credits for the Master of Science in Criminal Justice & Criminology and a minimum of 39 credits for the Master of Public Administration.
 Degrees will be awarded simultaneously.
 A student not completing the requirements for the coordinated degree program would need to complete all requirements for an individual program in order to receive a degree.

 Track A

 Students with significant public or nonprofit sector work experience may, at the discretion of the MPA director, have the Public Service Administrative Internship course (Pub Adm 921) waived.
-Students seeking placement in this track will need to meet with the MPA director to discuss this possibility and will be required to provide documentation of current public or nonprofit sector work experience.
+Students seeking placement in this track will need to meet with the MPA director to discuss this possibility.
+They will be required to provide documentation of current public or nonprofit sector work experience.

 Track B

 Students with no significant public or nonprofit sector work experience are required to enroll in and successfully complete the Public Service Administrative Internship course (Pub Adm 921).
-As part of the requirements for this course, Track B students are required to obtain, with the assistance of the MPA director, one or more internships in either the public or nonprofit sector while enrolled in the MPA program.
+The requirements for this course include completing one or more internships in either the public or nonprofit sector while enrolled in the MPA program.
+The MPA director will assist students with obtaining an internship.

 Time Limit

-Students in the coordinated MS/MPA degree program must complete all degree requirements within seven years of the first enrollment semester as a degree student.
+Students in the coordinated program must complete all degree requirements within seven years of the first enrollment semester as a degree student.

 Master of Science in Criminal Justice & Criminology